10 Places to Walk Indoors During Michigan Winters

 Young or old, most walkers just don’t want to be cold!
 Finding ways to get your daily 10,000 steps in indoors may seem challenging, but is actually doable.
 Especially when coupled with friendly motivation and regularly scheduled walks.

-Whether you’re planning to participate in the 2015 Winter Warm Up or are just looking to lose weight, walking is a great way to get started.
+Whether you’re looking to start a new routine and keep up with an existing habit, walking is a great way to get physically active.
 Here are few places to tide over your walking patterns until it gets warm enough to head outside:

 - Mall walk: Malls are great places to lace up your sneakers and spend an hour or two walking.
 Many Americans consider themselves regular “mall walkers” so it’s a great place to start indoor walking and not feel out of place.